Kreswell/kreswell.github.io/_posts/Spin.md

 $$ L = mvR $$

 Where $m$ is mass, $v$ is velocity, and $R$ is the radius of the circle of motion. ($L$ is the standard letter to use for angular momentum.
 Don't ask me why.
 I don't know.)
+And spin has the same dimensions: $mass \times velocity \times distance$<><>

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzODY2OTYzOCwtMTA3MDIyNjMwMSwtMj
+eyJoaXN0b3J5IjpbMjA1OTgxNTYxOSwxNjM4NjY5NjM4LC0xMD
-A1OTg4ODkwMywtMTQxNjQzNDQ3OCwtMTYyNTI2MTgwMywtMjY5
+cwMjI2MzAxLC0yMDU5ODg4OTAzLC0xNDE2NDM0NDc4LC0xNjI1
-NjIyNTI4XX0=
+MjYxODAzLC0yNjk2MjI1MjhdfQ==
 -->